-HIGH MEDIUM LOW Facility or equipment that will Facility or equipment that Facility or equipment that improve the movement or will improve the movement will improve the processing of freight by 50% above or processing of freight by movement or processing existing conditions or other 25% above existing of freight by 15% qualitative assessment conditions or other existing conditions qualitative assessment other qualitative assessment
+HIGH MEDIUM LOW Facility or equipment that will Facility or equipment that will Facility or equipment that improve the movement or improve the movement or will improve the movement processing of freight by 50% above processing of freight by 25% or processing of freight by existing conditions or other above existing conditions or 15% above existing qualitative assessment other qualitative assessment conditions or other qualitative assessment

-- 6. Status of Project (10 Points) This reflects the existing status of the project.
+6. Status of Project (10 Points) - This reflects the existing status of the project.
 The closer a project is to the construction/implementation phase, the more points it will receive.
 Those that are early in the project development process with environmental studies underway will receive 2 points.
 Projects with a completed environmental status earn 6 points; those with right-of-way cleared and complete will be awarded 8 points.
 Non construction projects that do not require right-of-way and are ready for authorization such as a bus purchase also earn 8 points.
 Projects with construction plans complete earn 10 points.
-Ellis should be used when evaluating Project Status. - 7.
-Non-CMAQ Funding (10 Points) The criteria rewards applicants that leverage additional funding above the required rate for local participation.
+Ellis should be used when evaluating Project Status.

+7. Non-CMAQ Funding (10 Points) - The criteria rewards applicants that leverage additional funding above the required rate for local participation.
 The standard match rate for federal CMAQ funds is 20 percent (although there are exceptions).
 The applicant can gain up to a maximum of 10 points through leveraging non CMAQ resources towards the CMAQ eligible project cost for the phase(s) requesting CMAQ funding.
 Up to 5 points awarded based on percent of funding non-CMAQ funding and up to 5 points for amount of non-CMAQ funding.
 The non-CMAQ funding can be local, private, state or other federal provided it is not federal funding controlled by the submitting MPO.